-The EMF is intended to define the process and outputs necessary to address the potential negative impacts of the physical works to be carried out under RTIP-II: Flood Damage (Additional Financing) for various sub-projects.
-The EMF clearly describes how the potential environmental impacts of all sub-projects will be managed during preparation, implementation and, in the post-implementation periods.
+The updated EMF is intended to define the process and outputs necessary to address the potential negative impacts of the physical works to be carried out under Additional Financing to RTIP-II.
+The EMF clearly describes how the potential environmental impacts of all sub-projects will be managed during preparation, implementation and in the post-implementation periods.